z3d6380/z3d6380/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](www.linkedin.com/in/luismoraguez)

 <!--Welcome Message-->
 #### 👋 Hi, there I'm Luis Moraguez.
-I'm in the process of transitioning from a rewarding 10+ year career in IT to Computer Science, so currently I'm a student in my final year.
-When I graduate I will continue on to work on a Master's of Computer Science, but I will also seek professional employment.
+I'm in the process of transitioning from a rewarding 10+ year career in IT to Computer Science/Software Development/Production Engineering.
 I love to learn new technologies and to share my knowledge with others.
-Lately, I've been working with my fullstack skills and production engineering skills.
+Lately, I've been working with my fullstack skills and production engineering skills, as well as finding ways to contribute to open-source in my free time.

 <!-- GitHub Stats -->